Gear up for the new year

-(i) purchase orders placed not yet fulfilled prior to the date of such variation taking effect; or
+(a) purchase orders placed but not yet fulfilled prior to the date of such variation taking effect; or

-(ii) contract for a specified term that incorporates a version of these standard terms and conditions released prior to the variation.
+(b) Contracts that incorporates a particular version of these standard terms and conditions released prior to the variation.

-To the fullest extent permitted by law, the United Nations Convention on Contracts for the International Sale of Goods (Vienna 1980) known as the Vienna Sales Convention does not apply to the contract comprised by these terms and conditions nor do any of the terms and conditions express or implied by the Vienna Sales Convention form part of the contract.
+To the fullest extent permitted by law, the United Nations Convention on Contracts for the International Sale of Goods (Vienna 1980) known as the Vienna Sales Convention does not apply to any Contract incorporating these terms and conditions nor do any of the terms and conditions express or implied by the Vienna Sales Convention form part of any Contract.

 Provide your account email address to receive an email to reset your password.